Project Overview

 - Production Systems: organic agriculture

 Chemical control measures are currently being used against the small hive beetle but they are inefficient and unsustainable.
 Therefore, the main objective if this study was to investigate biological control of the small hive beetle.
-The specific objectives include:
+The specific objective of this study was:

 i.
 To determine the impact of M. anisopliae on small hive beetle survival and development in soil treated bioassays in the field.